The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Regulatory Harmonisation

-Standards are aligned with EU and UK obligations without duplication.
-Where divergence arises, it is resolved through:
+Standards are aligned with existing UK and EU obligations where possible.
+Where divergence arises, it is resolved through mutual recognition or phased convergence.

 SME Support Infrastructure